-- Chest diagnostic CT ± contrast - Abdominal ± pelvic diagnostic CT with contrast or MRI with contrast - Bone scan or sodium fluoride PET/CT (category 2B) - FDG PET/CT (useful in certain circumstances) uu - Breast MRI^b (optional), with special consideration for mammographically occult tumors, if not previously done - ▶ CEM (if breast MRI is contraindicated or not available)
+- Chest diagnostic CT ± contrast - Abdomen ± pelvis diagnostic CT with contrast or MRI with contrast - Bone scan or sodium fluoride PET/CT (category 2B) - FDG-PET/CTww (useful in certain circumstances) - Breast MRIb,\ (optional), with special consideration for mammographically occult tumors, if not previously done - CEM (if breast MRI is contraindicated or not available)

-For operable breast cancers: See Breast and Axillary Evaluation Prior to Preoperative Systemic Therapy (BINV-13)
+For operable breast cancers: see Breast and Axillary Evaluation Prior to Preoperative Systemic Therapy (BINV-13)

-For inoperable breast cancers: See Preoperative Systemic Therapy (BINV-15)
+For inoperable breast cancers: see Preoperative Systemic Therapy (BINV-15)

-- Basic indications for preoperative MRI include: - (1) Patients newly diagnosed with invasive lobular cancer (LoE-2a, DoR-B).
-Preoperative MRI changes therapy by 28% and significantly reduces the number of re-operations. - (2) Patients under 60 years of age with discrepancy in size >1 cm between XRM and US with expected impact on treatment decision (LoE-2b, DoR-B).
-(3) Patients eligible for PBI based on CBE and conventional imaging (LoE-3b, DoR-B). - ^a For tools to aid optimal assessment and management of older adults, see NCCN Guidelines for Older Adult Oncology. - b Breast MRI may be useful for characterizing axillary and/or internal mammary nodal disease.
-See Principles of Dedicated Breast MRI Testing (BINV-B). - rr See Principles of Preoperative Systemic Therapy (BINV-M). - ss At the time of axillary node sampling, a clip or tattoo should be placed to permit verification that the biopsy-positive lymph node has been removed at the time of definitive surgery.
+\Basic indications for preoperative MRI include: (1) Patients with newly diagnosed invasive lobular cancer (LoE-2a, DoR-B).
+Preoperative MRI changes therapy by 28% and significantly reduces the number of re-operations.
+(2) Patients under 60 years of age with discrepancy in size >1 cm between XRM and US with expected impact on treatment decision (LoE-2b, DoR-B).
+(3) Patients eligible for PBI based on CBE and conventional imaging (LoE-3b, DoR-B).

+&lt;sup>a For tools to aid optimal assessment and management of older adults, see NCCN Guidelines for Older Adult Oncology.

+b Breast MRI may be useful for characterizing axillary and/or internal mammary nodal disease.
+See Principles of Dedicated Breast MRI Testing (BINV-B).

+uu At the time of biopsy of the most suspicious axillary lymph node(s), consider placing a marker should be placed to allow for identification and removal at the time of definitive surgery.

-- tt If considering preoperative therapy, consider use of a gene expression assay during workup for postmenopausal patients with cN0, operable ER-positive, HER2-negative disease (Iwata H, et al. Breast Cancer Res Treat 2019;173,123-133; Pease AM, et al. Ann Surg Oncol 2019;26:366-371). - uu FDG PET/CT is most beneficial and accurate for advanced disease (stage III) and invasive ductal (compared to lobular) histology, but may be useful in selected circumstances of earlier stage disease (stage IIA disease: T1N1, T2N0) such as: equivocal CT+ bone scan results; suspicion of undetected nodal and/or distant disease; and treatment response assessment.
+vv If considering preoperative therapy, consider use of a gene expression assay during workup for postmenopausal patients with cN0, operable ER-positive, HER2-negative disease (Iwata H, et al. Breast Cancer Res Treat 2019;173:123-133; Pease AM, et al. Ann Surg Oncol 2019;26:366-371).

+ww FDG-PET/CT is most beneficial and accurate for advanced disease (stage III) and invasive ductal (compared to lobular) histology, but may be useful in selected circumstances of earlier stage disease (stage IIA disease: T1N1, T2N0) such as: equivocal CT+ bone scan results; suspicion of undetected nodal and/or distant disease; and treatment response assessment.
 An FDG-PET/CT may be utilized as an adjunct to, or in lieu of, initial standard staging and may be performed simultaneously with diagnostic CT.
-Conversely, a bone scan or sodium fluoride PET/CT may not be needed if an upfront FDG PET/CT clearly indicates consistent findings on both PET and CT components.
+Conversely, a bone scan or sodium fluoride PET/CT may not be needed if an upfront FDG-PET/CT clearly indicates consistent findings on both PET and CT components.